DOV-Vlaanderen/groundwater-logger-validation/README.md

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
 Files and directories indicated with GENERATED should not be edited manually.:

 ```
 ├── README.md                  : Description of this repository
 ├── LICENSE                    : Repository license
 ├── .gitignore                 : Files and directories to be ignored by git
 │
 ├── data
 │   ├── raw                    : Source logger data as received from the partners (INBO,...)
 │   │   ├── inbo               : A subfolder for each partner
 │   │   └── ...
 │   ├── interim                : Folder for interim outputs GENERATED
 │   └── processed              : Resulting outputs used for reporting,...
 GENERATED
 │
 ├── docs                       : Documentation of the algorithms, flagging,...
 │
+├── gwloggeR                   : gwloggeR package root folder
+|
+├── gwloggeR.data              : gwloggeR.daya package root folder
+|
-└── src                    : source code for the analysis
+├── src                        : Source code for the analysis
+│   ├── r
+│   │   ├── groundwater.rproj  : Rstudio project file for data analysis.
+│   │   ├── outliers           : Grouped analysis files
+│   │   └── ...
 ```

 ## Contributors